 The mission of PHCD is to improve the health and well-being of all residents in Southern Sonoma County through leadership, advocacy, support, partnerships and education.

-Our vision is to foster a healthier community, a thriving hospital and local access to comprehensive health and wellness services.
+Our vision is to foster a healthy community and equitable access to health and wellness services for all.

 - Our Core Values